cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 ### ALCOM ([vrc-get-gui](https://github.com/vrc-get/vrc-get/blob/master/vrc-get-gui/README.md))
 - Alternative Creator Companion for VRChat.
+- Getting it running:
     - The AppImages display a white screen on launch, so building ALCOM manually is pretty much required on this system.
         - EGL Display error.
 Basically identical to [this comment](https://github.com/vrc-get/vrc-get/issues/1694#issuecomment-2480857765) on the white screen issue thread.
     - Needed to install DNF packages `nodejs-npm gtk3-devel libsoup3-devel javascriptcoregtk4.1-devel webkit2gtk4.1-devel dotnet-sdk-8.0` and cargo crate `cargo-about`.
     - Final step of build fails to bundle the AppImage.
 By this point, the raw executable has been built in `vrc-get/target/release/` anyway.
         - As long as it says `Built application at: /home/user/.../vrc-get/target/release/ALCOM` you should be all good.
         - Might break some things if it expects to be running as an AppImage, for example the setting `Use ALCOM for vcc: URL Scheme` shows a "failed to get appimage path" error, more remains to be seen.
 - As for Unity Hub itself:
     - Launching the Flatpak version of Unity Hub though ALCOM fails with a "No valid license found" error, no matter which variant of ALCOM I use.
 Instead, using the Unity Hub binary from the yum repo provided by Unity seems to work around this issue.
+- And finally, actual usage:
+    - Build and Test will write `.vrca` files to `~/.local/share/VRChat/VRChat/Avatars/` [source](https://creators.vrchat.com/avatars/#local-avatar-testing).
+        - Symlink this folder to the Windows path in VRChat's proton prefix folder to use Build and Test.
+        - Does this hint at VRChat getting a native Linux client???
+Doubtful, but with Frame's existence it could be more likely than ever.
+            - Though they have the technical hurdle of porting the PC version to OpenXR...

 ### Blender (VR Scene Inspection Addon)
 - On Wayland, starting the OpenXR Session may result in an error `XR_ERROR_GRAPHICS_DEVICE_INVALID`.